 Single-Asset Entity Borrower.
 Unless the requirement was waived, the borrower on each mortgage loan in the pool must be a single-asset entity that is required to own no assets other than the real property, furniture and fixtures that secure the loan.
 The mortgage loan documents provide that a violation of this requirement by a borrower may result in an event of default on the mortgage loan, which may cause acceleration and payment in full of the loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.
+Although payment of a prepayment premium may be required, no portion of any prepayment premium that is collected will be passed through to certificateholders.

 Borrower Structured as a Tenancy-in-Common.
 A mortgage loan may be secured by a mortgaged property owned by a borrower structured as a tenancy-in-common.
 The related mortgage loan documents generally restrict certain transfers of interests in the tenancy-in-common and may prohibit the tenancy-in-common borrowers from amending the tenancy-in-common agreement or taking other specified actions without our consent.
 The failure of a tenancy-in-common borrower to comply with these provisions may result in an event of default on the mortgage loan, which may cause acceleration and payment in full of the loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.
+Although payment of a prepayment premium may be required, no portion of any prepayment premium that is collected will be passed through to certificateholders.

 Borrower in a Section 1031 Exchange.
 A borrower may acquire a mortgaged property through a Section 1031 exchange or Section 1031 reverse exchange.
 In that case, the mortgage loan documents may require that the Section 1031 exchange or Section 1031 reverse exchange be completed by a specified date and that certain transfers of ownership interest in the borrower take place.
 The failure of the borrower to fulfill these requirements may be an event of default on the mortgage loan, which may result in acceleration and payment in full of the loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.
+Although payment of a prepayment premium may be required, no portion of any prepayment premium that is collected will be passed through to certificateholders.

 Delaware Statutory Trust Borrower.
 A borrower may be organized as a Delaware statutory trust, which requires beneficial owners, a trustee, and a sponsor.
 The parties have specific rights and obligations among themselves, all of which are set out in the organizational documents.
 A party's failure to comply with its obligations may result in an event of default on the mortgage loan, which may cause acceleration and payment in full of the mortgage loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.
+Although payment of a prepayment premium may be required, no portion of any prepayment premium that is collected will be passed through to certificateholders.